 Creme Fraiche: Brief Overview

-Creme fraiche, which translates to “fresh cream” in French, is a thick and tangy dairy product created from heavy cream and buttermilk.
-This versatile ingredient is a star in French cuisine, perfect for topping soups, sauces, and desserts, or jazzing up dips, dressings, and baked goods.
+Creme fraiche, which translates to "fresh cream" in French, is a thick and tangy dairy product created from heavy cream and buttermilk.
+This flexible ingredient is a star in French cuisine, perfect for topping soups, sauces, and desserts, or jazzing up dips, dressings, and baked goods.

 Creme fraiche is like that versatile friend in your kitchen, fitting into both sweet and savory dishes with ease.
 Picture it topping soups, sauces, and desserts, adding that creamy, tangy kick you crave.
-Plus, it plays well in dips, dressings, and baked goods, bringing extra richness and moisture to the party.
-It’s the kitchen MVP you didn’t know you needed!

 Top 5 Alternatives to Creme Fraiche for Home Cooks